commercialhaskell/stack/doc/install_and_upgrade.md

                 dependencies and to install to `/usr/local/bin`.
 If you prefer more control, follow the manual installation instructions below.

-            !!! info

-                We generally test on the current version of macOS and do our best to keep it compatible with the three most recent major versions.
-Stack may also work on older versions.

             ### Manual download

             * Click